sjbylo/lab-ocp4/workshop/content/exercises/30-fork-the-repo.md

 ```

 ---
-That's the end of this lab.
+That's the end of this exercise.

-Now you have forked the source code, the next lab will get that code running on OpenShift.
+Now you have forked the source code, the next exercise will get that code running on OpenShift.